pivotal/blog/content/post/codegen-gpdb-qx.md

 ## Which programming language to use to generate code: C/C++ vs. Java vs. LLVM?

-There are several ways to generate code at runtime, (1) C/C++, (2) Java, (3) Directly in Machine Code and (4) LLVM, to name a few.
-Given that GPDB code base is in C and C++, adding Java does not make much sense.
+There are several ways to generate code at runtime, (1) C/C++, (2) a managed VM language like Java or C#, (3) Directly in Machine Code and (4) LLVM, to name a few.
+Given that GPDB code base is in C and C++, adding Java or C# does not make much sense.
 Assembly code is also not a good candidate since it is both hard to write as well as maintain.
 Generating C/C++ code is more developer friendly, but optimizing and compiling C/C++ is shown to be slow [2].

 In contrast, [LLVM](http://llvm.org/) is ideal for generating code as it provides a collection of modular as well as reusable compiler and toolchain technologies.
 LLVM provides a C++ API for writing code into an intermediate representation (IR), which at runtime can be optimized and turned into native code efficiently.
 LLVM IR is a low-level programming language similar to assembly language, which is type-safe, target machine-independent, and supports RISC-like instructions and unlimited registers.
 GPDB inherits all of the LLVM code optimizations.
-Below you can see the equivalent LLVM IR code for our example.
+Below you can see the equivalent C++ code, using LLVM C++ API, that is building up LLVM IR code for our example.

  ```
 llvm::Value* res = ir_builder()->CreateCall(llvm_slot_getattr_func, {llvm_econtext_ecxt_scantuple, 5});